An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Background

 We use $\PP(X)$ to denote the set of continuous valuations on $X$.
 We also use $\PP_{=1}(X)$ and $\PP_{\leq 1}(X)$ to denote respectively the subsets of continuous valuations $\mu$ such that $\mu(X) = 1$ and $\mu(X) \leq 1$.
 An important type of continuous valuation is the \emph{point-mass} (or Dirac) valuation $\delta_x$ $(x \in X)$ defined by,

-It is well-known that $\PP(X)$ forms a real-cone with scaling and addition defined pointwise.
-If $X$ is a domain then $\PP(X)$ is also a domain; and if $X$ is additionally coherent then $\PP(X)$ is Lawson-compact (\ie\ compact in the Lawson topology)~\cite[Theorem 2.10]{tix09}.
-The order on $\PP(X)$ is defined via pointwise extension and a basis is given by the finite linear combinations $\sum_{i \in I} r_i \cdot \delta_{x_i}$ of point-masses with $r_i \in \Rz$ and $x_i \in X$.
+Recall that a cone is a set $C$ with operations for addition $+ : C \times C \to C$ and scaling $\cdot : \Rz \times C \to C$ that satisfy the laws of vector spaces except for the one that concerns additive inverses~\cite[Section 2.1]{tix09}.
+It is well-known that $\PP(X)$ forms a cone with scaling and addition defined pointwise.
+If $X$ is a domain then $\PP(X)$ is also a domain.
+The order on $\PP(X)$ is defined via pointwise extension and a basis (in the domain-theoretic sense) is given by the finite linear combinations $\sum_{i \in I} r_i \cdot \delta_{x_i}$ of point-masses with $r_i \in \Rz$ and $x_i \in X$.
 We will often abbreviate such combinations to $\sum_i r_i \cdot x_i$.
-We will use $\PP_{=1, \omega}(X)$ and $\PP_{\leq 1, \omega}(X)$ to denote respectively the subsets of continuous valuations in $\PP_{=1}(X)$ and $\PP_{\leq 1}(X)$ that are finite linear combinations of point-masses.
-Whenever $X$ is a domain the Scott-topology of $\PP(X)$ coincides with the so-called \emph{weak topology}~\cite{goubault20}, which is generated by the subbasic sets,
+Moreover we will use $\PP_{=1, \omega}(X)$ and $\PP_{\leq 1, \omega}(X)$ to denote respectively the subsets of continuous valuations in $\PP_{=1}(X)$ and $\PP_{\leq 1}(X)$ that are finite linear combinations of point-masses.
+Whenever $X$ is a domain the Scott-topology of the domain $\PP(X)$ coincides with the so-called \emph{weak topology}~\cite{goubault20} which is generated by the subbasic sets,

-The probabilistic powerdomain also gives rise to a category of real-cones.
+The probabilistic powerdomain also gives rise to a category of cones.
 We briefly detail it next, and direct the reader to the more thorough account in~\cite[Chapter 2]{tix09}.